flowplayer/flowplayer/CONTRIBUTING.md

 - Bug fixes and features that originate from an [issue](/flowplayer/flowplayer/issues/)
 - Commits that are [tagged](https://github.com/blog/831-issues-2-0-the-next-generation) with issues
 - Smaller commits rather than large ones

+All pull requests should be done against the `dev` branch!

 Never do commits to the `master` branch!